-During Cameron’s time in office, these welfare reform have been justified on the basis of the need to deliver ‘fairness’ in the benefits system, and to reinvigorate social citizenship by ensuring that there is an equitable contract between those who receive social welfare support, and those who fund it through the taxation system (Osborne, 2010).
+During Cameron’s time in office, these welfare reforms have been justified on the basis of the need to deliver ‘fairness’ in the benefits system, and to reinvigorate social citizenship by ensuring that there is an equitable contract between those who receive social welfare support, and those who fund it through the taxation system (Osborne, 2010).
 Here, there is a shift from viewing the core relationship as between the state and its citizens to a crude focus on the obligations which the ‘hard working majority’ can reasonably demand from ‘welfare dependents’.
-In this account, we can begin to see the unpicking of an at least nominally equal relationship between a nation state and its citizen, and instead the construction of differentiated contractual relationships both between individuals and the state, but crucially also between sub-groups of citizens.
+In this account, we can begin to see the unpicking of assumptions about the equal treatment and status of all ciitzensand instead the construction of differentiated contractual relationships both between individuals and the state, but crucially also among sub-groups of citizens.
 In this way, those in receipt of out-of-work benefits start to be seen as owing responsibilities not just to the state, but also to their fellow citizens; those characterised as hard working taxpayers whose engagement in paid employment funds out-of-work benefit receipt.
 These differentiated contractual relationships can extend the exclusionary potential of social citizenship, as well as increasing the scope for tensions between and among citizens.

 At the same time, we have also seen what the Conservatives describe as a new approach to poverty (DWP and Department for Education, 2011), which focuses much less on income measurements and fiscal redistribution, and concentrates instead on addressing what are seen as the behavioural pathways to poverty.
 Notably, one of the presumed pathways to poverty (which sit alongside family breakup, addiction, debt and poor educational attainment) is worklessness (2011), meaning that the policy response to poverty becomes predicated upon the welfare-to-work effort, a focus that is retained despite the persistence of widespread in-work poverty.
-In this way, narratives of citizenship, poverty and welfare reform are closely intertwined, all rooted in a valorisation of ‘work’, which is conceptualised as bringing with it societal inclusion and financial rewards, premises that are often undermined by lived experiences of poverty and paid employment (Bailey, 2016, Shildrick et al., 2012).
+In this way, narratives of citizenship, poverty and welfare reform are closely intertwined, all rooted in a valorisation of ‘work’, which is conceptualised as bringing with it societal inclusion and financial rewards - premises that are often undermined by lived experiences of poverty and paid employment (Bailey, 2016, Shildrick et al., 2012).

 The lived experiences of welfare reform study

 In seeking to understand how the dominant citizenship narrative is experienced from below, this article presents findings from a qualitative longitudinal study that explored the lived experiences of welfare reform.
 In qualitative longitudinal research, time becomes both a vehicle and object of study (Henwood et al., 2012), and there was invaluable scope in this instance to track both the presence and absence of change as welfare reforms took effect.
 Working with two gatekeeper organisations and employing purposive sampling, an initial sample of 22 individuals were interviewed in 2011, all of whom were affected by welfare reforms introduced by the 2010-15 Westminster Coalition.
 The sample was selected to include 12 disabled people being migrated from Incapacity Benefit onto Employment and Support Allowance, five single parents affected by a lowering of the age of their youngest child at which point they were moved onto Jobseeker’s Allowance (JSA), and five young jobseekers engaging with the reformed conditionality and sanctions regime.
-The study included both men and women, a range of ages, and representatives from minority ethnic communities.